-Most homes are not designed with accessibility in mind.
+Small spaces can be converted to homes by companies like uniteddwelling.com.
+However, unless an experienced professional did the work with accessibility in mind, most smaller homes are not designed for accessibility.
 Tight corners, cabinets to the ceiling, and sunken tubs are all beautiful and attractive features, but they can pose problems to individuals with mobility concerns.
 Whether you are being proactive about aging concerns or you have an immediate need to increase accessibility, certain changes have a bigger impact than others.

 1. Remodeling the Bathroom

 There is so much you can do in a bathroom to make it more accessible.
 Start by adding grab bars and assistive devices for a quick solution to limited mobility.
+Walk in tubs are also great additions, and you can visit sites such as https://thinkbordner.com/kansas-city-walk-in-tubs/ to browse tubs.
 Removing vanities so that a wheelchair or seat can go in front of the sink, lowering countertops, and installing a roll in shower are all great ideas for a bigger project.

 2. Updating the Flooring

 Not all flooring options are good for wheelchair or walker traffic.
 Area rugs can be a serious safety hazard, and wheels don’t travel well through thicker pile carpeting.
 At the same time, very slippery floors can lead to excessive speed, slipping, and accidents.
 Try to find flooring that offers a middle-of-the-road compromise. it should be slip-resistant and durable enough to handle the weight of a heavy wheelchair rolling over it on a regular basis.
 There are guidelines for flooring that meets ADA regulations that can be a helpful guideline as you update the floors in your home.